KonH/UDBase/README.md

 }
 ```

-Best practice in implementation your inner component state is a declaration private nested class for it and control all changes via this component methods.
+Best practice in implementation your inner controller state is a declaration private nested class for it and control all changes via this controller methods.

 ### Log

-Component for logging anything to console using custom tags (some integer) and default Unity **LogType**.
+controller for logging anything to console using custom tags (some integer) and default Unity **LogType**.

 Supported log handlers: